 Quality time with my kiddos is very high on my priority list.
 I want their childhoods to be full of great memories with each other and me.
 But life gets busy and somehow during the day that high priority often seems to get buried.
 Having a system in place has brought that priority back up into the light.

 Oh my goodness!
 My kids fight!
 They love each other too and do some incredibly kind things for each other sometimes.
 But they also fight.
 I hope that my kids aren’t the only ones, but man alive it can drive me insane!!
 It can be so tough to keep my cool and act responsibly.
 This system has provided a way for me to stay calm and provide quality discipline.

 My kids no longer nap, but I still need a “quiet” break every day to keep my sanity.
 This system works wonders!
 I get 1 1/2 hours to myself each day and my kids get a chance to earn an extra $3 while building relationships with each other and practicing important skills.
 More Details Coming June 20th!

 6. Goals & Homework

 My sister-in-law is my mothering hero.
 For years, her kids have had summer goals….things they want to learn to do over the summer.
 I’ve loved the idea, but never really found a way to implement it in our family until this summer.
-In addition to setting goals, I want to keep my kids academic skill sharp so we will be doing “homework” most every day during the summer.
+In addition to setting goals, I want to keep my kid’s academic skills sharp so we will be doing “homework” almost every day during the summer.
 But this homework isn’t your typical boring stuff!
 More Details Coming June 23rd!